SteveShaffer/gitten/README.md

 Commits all changes with the given message

+> TODOs
+>
-- TODO: Auto-prefix the message with the current ticket number (if applicable)
+> - Auto-prefix the message with the current ticket number (if applicable)
-- TODO: Auto-divine the message if none is provided
+> - Auto-divine the message if none is provided
-- TODO: Auto-push: add auto rebase or merge if possible and interactive feedback if not
-- TODO: Deprecate in favor of `save`
+> - Deprecate in favor of `save`

 ### `gish save [message]`